thepredicto/predicto_api/README.md

 # predicto_api
-Python library for predicto api for financial timeseries forecasting.
+Python library for Predicto API.

-Predicto generates daily forecasts and Trade Picks for a number of stocks using intelligible Deep Learning models.
+Predicto generates daily forecasts and Trade Picks for a number of stocks using intelligible Deep Learning models, based on News and Options Data.

 More info at [https://predic.to](https://predic.to)